pliam1105/nuslam/README.md

 reconstruction natively metric, with joint pose refinement through the rasterizer, the current work (see Roadmap).

+### Bounding the reconstruction

+A forward drive spans ~90 m, and with MCMC densifying to a 5M-Gaussian cap most of that budget ends up on distant floaters outside the scene (on the full run only ~9% of the 5M sit within 200 m of the trajectory).
+Two mechanisms bound it to the driven corridor:

+- **Range mask (pixel-space).** The init cloud back-projects one point per pixel, so each pixel's range to the trajectory is known.
+Pixels whose point lies farther than a threshold from every camera are dropped from the init and supervised toward black (reusing the sky→black term), so the far field is not left to grow floaters.
+This bounds the *image*, but it also blacks out the well-observed mid-distance, which is where a forward camera's texture lives — so a tight threshold hurts (see Results).
+- **Off-scene prune (mean-space).** Every few steps, a Gaussian is removed if its *centroid* is invisible in every view, farther than the range limit from every camera, or projects onto a should-be-empty pixel (sky or far-range) in any view — pruning params and Adam state in lockstep, after which MCMC's refill-to-cap re-adds the freed budget by sampling in-scene Gaussians (so the prune doubles as relocation).
+This bounds the *representation* directly, holding the model to a few hundred thousand in-scene Gaussians instead of 5M at no quality cost — and, being ~15× smaller, training is far faster.

+`run_gs.py --range-mask --range-thresh` and `--prune-offscene --prune-every`; `--batch-size` renders several views per step for a lower-variance gradient.

 ## Architecture

 | Component | Module / symbol | Status |